The Atmospheric Black Metal Thread

 Summoning - "Stronghold" (1999)

 Is this the best release from Austrian epic/atmospheric black metal duo Summoning?
-Perhaps.
+It's certainly up there.
 Does that mean that it doesn't suck?
 Nup.
 Still cheesy as fuck.
 There are a couple of decent tracks here though, namely "Long Lost to Where No Pathway Goes" & closer "A Distant Flame Before the Sun" (my personal favourite).
 That leaves "Stronghold" feeling like a step up from some of Summoning's other popular releases like 2001's "Let Mortal Heroes Sing Your Fame".

 For fans of Caladan Brood, Emyn Muil & Elffor.